shlizee/C-elegans-Neural-Interactome/README.md

 # Introduction

 C. elegans Neural Interactome is an interactive simulation platform for the neuronal network of Caenorhabditis elegans worm.
 It incorporates both static connectome and dynamic biophysical processes to simulate/visualize the network dynamics and allow users to interact with the network in real-time via stimuli injection/network modification.
-For more detailed information about the software, please refer to the [pre-print of our paper in BioRxiv](https://www.biorxiv.org/content/early/2017/11/26/209155).
+For more detailed information about the software, please refer to the [published paper in Front.
+Compute.
+Neurosci](https://www.frontiersin.org/articles/10.3389/fncom.2019.00008/full).

 # Web Interface
 Web service running the latest version of Neural Interactome is available at: